Mat Quest, Chapter 2: 1975, The Garden

 Chief Jay Strongbow vs. Mr. Fuji

 If Seinfeld was a show about nothing, this is a match about nothing.
 Fuji and Strongbow go about 15 minutes, and I estimate a good 80-90% of what happens bell to bell is schtick.
 Fuji spends what feels like a good five minutes applying a Double Pectoral Claw to Strongbow.
 And that crowd I mentioned earlier?
 They are watching Fuji grab the tits of this faux-Native-American-but-actually-an-Italian and loving every second of it.
 Be sure to catch the culturally insensitive war whoops from the crowd each time Strongbow teases powering out of the hold.
 I remain torn on whether this match is terrible because of the giant dollop of nothingness that it is, or brilliant because it captivates the crowd despite its nothingness.
 If nothing else, it is an excellent example of how easy it was to entertain wrestling crowds in the Northeast in the mid-1970s.
-Watch and judge for yourself…
+This one takes some work to track down now, but it’s worth watching so you can judge for yourself…

 Haystacks Calhoun vs. Moondog Mayne

-This is pretty passable if not for the performance of Mayne, who hurls himself around the ring with reckless abandon to make Haystacks look like a powerhouse.
+(Available on YouTube) This is pretty passable if not for the performance of Mayne, who hurls himself around the ring with reckless abandon to make Haystacks look like a powerhouse.
 Mayne, who died far too young in a car crash in 1978, would have fit right in in ECW.
 He never met a bloody brawl he did not like and even chewed glass during promo interviews.
-There are some great matches of his with Buddy Rose in the Portland territory that you can find on YouTube.
+We’ve uncovered some great footage of Mayne in our From the Crow’s Nest series on Portland Wrestling.

 Take it or leave it